Medium Difficult Bible Person Quiz with Answers

 This was said at the entrance to the cave where Jesus lay.

-She was the first person to arrive at the tomb the following day.
+Mary Magdalene was the first person to arrive at the tomb of Jesus.

-She was also the first person to see the resurrected Jesus.
+Mary was also the first person to see the resurrected Jesus later in the day.

 John 20:13